Sprixitite/DT-Resources/AS/Unit 1 Summaries/Approaches to System Development - Implementation.md

-# Approaches To System Development
+# Approaches To System Development - Implementation

 ## Terms:
 * [Changeover](#Changeover): The switching from an older system to a newer system, there are 4 methods through which it is done.